resbaz/lessons/python/README.md

 ### Novice lessons

 The core novice python lessons are available [here](https://github.com/swcarpentry/bc/tree/master/novice/python) at the Software Carpentry github bc repo.
 They can also be viewed at the [lessons page](http://www.software-carpentry.org/lessons.html) of their website.
-Some extra novice lessons on exceptions and numbers can also be found [here](https://github.com/swcarpentry/bc/tree/master/novice/extras).
+Some extra novice lessons on exceptions and numbers can also be found [here](https://github.com/swcarpentry/bc/tree/master/novice/extras) at the bc repo and also at the lessons page.

 ### Intermediate lessons